nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.5: Deleting a student
 {:.no_toc}
 Lastly, imagine that your student, Alex Yeoh, has graduated from secondary school and wishes to discontinue his lessons.
-Thus, would like to remove his student details since he is no longer your student.
+Since he is no longer your student, you would like to remove his details from TutorAid.
 You can easily delete his data from TutorAid by following the steps below:

 1. Type `del -s 1` into the command box.